Table of Contents_

 Related: Looking for a great alternative?
 Check the best weight lifting hooks.

 Unlike our #1 pick SIMARI weight lifting gloves, its wrist uses a single Velcro tab and no strap.
 This frees up space to wear an Apple Watch or Fitbit to monitor heart rates, steps, and other biometrics.
 Bonus points for a lifetime warranty, which protects against any defects in manufacturing.
 If you’re looking to improve your home gym, give the best ab machine a try.

 Award: MOST DURABLE

 WHY WE LIKE IT: These weight lifting gloves are made out of leather and spandex and are machine washable.
 It is a great choice for people who want durability with repeated washes.

 Thanks to this weight lifting gloves fingerless construction and padded palms, we feel really supported with no slippage.
 They also use a diagonal velcro latch, which places less restriction on the wrists than traditional long wrist straps.
 Glove sizing is generous, ranging from X-Small (less than 2 inches) to Extra Large (3.5+ inches)

-Besides weight lifting, these weight lifting gloves work great with lighter exercises such as rowing and biking.
+Besides weight lifting, these weight lifting gloves work great with lighter exercises such as cross training, rowing, and biking.
 Bonus points for being easy to clean, with the option of hand vs. machine washing, unlike our #1 pick SIMARI Weight Lifting Glove which can crumple and frizz in the washer.
 Fans of this product might also want to pick up some of the best squat workout equipment.

 Award: BEST FOR WRIST SUPPORT